2Abendsegler/GClh/docu/how_to_contribute.md

 ---
 ## <a id="en"></a>How can you contribute?
 <br>
 The easiest way to contribute is via a Pull Request.
 If you don't know how to do that, just read on.
-We give you a step by step instruction on how you can make changes or create new features.
+We'll give you a step by step instruction on how you can make changes or create new features.
 We'll audit the changes and possibly deploy them in the next version of GClh II.

 ###  <a id="1en"></a>1.
 Fork: Create a server-sided copy of the code in your Github Account
 Changes to the code are not directly possible in our Repository.
 You have to create a copy of the code in your personal Github Account, a so called fork.<br>